If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

 Truly understanding the greatness of Allbirds shoes, however, requires testing a pair for yourself.
 To help make your shopping a little easier, we’ve compiled some of the most highly rated styles for men and women on the brand’s website.
 Discover them all below and choose your favorite.

-With a 4.9-star average rating and over 80 reviews, the brand’s first-ever silhouette is by far its most popular.
+With a 4.8-star average rating and over 489 reviews, the brand’s first-ever silhouette is by far its most popular.
 The sneaker silhouette features merino wool from the inside out for 24-hour comfort.
 Underfoot, it boasts the label’s bouncy SweetFoam midsoles made of sugarcane.
-It comes in four classic colors and 13 limited edition colorways for many buying options.
+It comes in six classic colors, as well as 15 limited edition colorways for men and 13 limited edition colorways for women to suit many tastes.

 Men’s Wool Runners, $95; Allbirds.com.